Fragtality/Fenix2GSX/README.md

 ## Troubleshooting / FCOM

 First Order: Ensure you have fully read and understand the Readme 😉<br/>
-If that and any of the Instructions below did not help, and you are *really really* sure that Fenix2GSX is misbehaving and you provide a *meaningful* Description with the Logs attached to it (Fenix2GSX\<date>.log) - I might look into it if I find it worthwhile.<br/>
+If that and any of the Instructions below did not help, and you are *really really* sure that Fenix2GSX is misbehaving and you provide a *meaningful* Description with the *Logs* attached to it (%appdata%\Fenix2GSX\log) - I might look into it if I find it worthwhile.<br/>
 Else the new "Support-Policy" introduced with 0.3.4 takes Effect: Issues (and Messages/Pings on other Platforms) are *directly ignored*!<br/>
 Almost every Problem I dealt with lately has something to do with weird Settings, broken Sim- or GSX-Setups or People just not reading anything I wrote.<br/><br/>

 Beginning with 0.3.6 the Connection Status in the GUI shows some additional Information about the Fenix2GSX and GSX State.
 If you encounter Problems, I'd recommend to watch these Values in the GUI while it happens:
 <img src="img/ui4-commented.png" width="817"><br/><br/>
 Especially the GSX Values are important here: These are the raw Values which Fenix2GSX reads through SimConnect from GSX and the Values it acts upon.
 So if the Values are faulty, there is nothing that Fenix2GSX can do.
+- These Values are not meant to be a Progress Display (just watch it in your EFB, if you need to)
 - Pax and Cargo must never be -1 while either Boarding or Deboarding is in Progress
 - Jetway and Stairs must never be 0 while at the Gate/Stand
 - Except "H", every other Service-State must never be 0 while at the Gate/Stand